tncma/Feedbackit/README.md

 	3) View feedbacks based on category.

-	4) Admin can view feedacks based on categories and reply to users.
+	4) Admin can view feedacks based on categories and reply to users in the form of Email regarding the feedback.

-	5) Adding relevant image to a feedback.
+	5) Adding relevant image, date and location to a feedback.

+##### TODO

+	1) Adding Tamil langauage compatibility.

+	2) Adding more admins based on location.
+For example, the category Transport can have multiple admins based on location.
+There can be a transport admin in Madurai and Chennai.

+	3) Making a mobile app which will let users upload feedbacks on the go.

+#### Team members

+	1)Ananth Madhavan

+	2)Sudharsanan Muralidharan

+	3) Neela Saranya

+	4) Shrikanth, K,R